pgollor/gitbucket-docker/README.md

 ## Contact and Contribution
 You can write me an email ( `kalle@pgollor.de` ) or you could register here as an user to contribute to this project.
+After register please fork this repository and create pull reqeusts with your changes or add an issue.

 ## TODO